 Who to Contact and Where to go for Further Information

 Please contact the Project Manager of Thanet Early Years Project to exercise any of your rights, or if you have a complaint about why your information has been collected, how it has been used or how long we have kept it for.
+If you would like to get a copy of the information about you that KCC shares with the DfE or how they use your information, please contact the Information Resilience and Transparency Team at .

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone 03031 231113.